• Skip to primary navigation

 This post may contain affiliate links.
 Please read my disclosure policy.

-Beer-Battered Asparagus in white dish
+Beer-Battered Asparagus in a white dish with dipping sauces

 Beer-Battered Asparagus

 Since we’re on the last leg of Spring, I’ve been making the most of asparagus season.
-These gorgeous spears happen to be my favorite vegetable of all time and I love finding delicious ways to prepare them.
+These gorgeous spears happen to be my favorite vegetable of all time, and I love finding delicious ways to prepare them.

 asparagus spears, beer, flour, seasonings, oil